 Berman Museum of World History in nearby Anniston was created by Farley Berman, an American GI who spent years globe-trotting while serving his country during the Second World War.

-While stationed in North Africa, Farley Berman met and married a French spy, and in the years that followed, they accumulated weird and wonderful antiques, artefacts, and historical weaponry on their travels.
+While stationed in North Africa, Farley Berman met and married a French spy, and in the years that followed, they accumulated weird and wonderful antiques, artifacts, and historical weaponry on their travels.

-The museum showcases items which date back to Chinese dynasties, there’s elegant sculptures, and even a silver tea set which is rumoured to have belonged to Hitler.
+The museum showcases items which date back to Chinese dynasties, there’s elegant sculptures, and even a silver tea set which is rumored to have belonged to Hitler.

-Set between historic churches, Oxford Performing Arts Centre has existed in many forms over the last one hundred years.
+Set between historic churches, Oxford Performing Arts Center has existed in many forms over the last one hundred years.

-It was a county high school and then Oxford City Hall, before it finally became Oxford Performing Arts Centre in 1981.
-Although the interior has changed, the brick exterior remains the same as it was all those years ago, and today, visitors to the centre can enjoy live music concerts, theatre shows and Broadway musicals.
+It was a county high school and then Oxford City Hall, before it finally became Oxford Performing Arts Center in 1981.
+Although the interior has changed, the brick exterior remains the same as it was all those years ago, and today, visitors to the center can enjoy live music concerts, theater shows and Broadway musicals.